JackkuChan/jackkuchan.github.io/content/posts/Cobra effect/index.md

 nofeed = false
 hidden = false
 nodate = false
-images = ["/img/Window.png"]
+images = ["/img/snakes.png"]
 imagetext = ""
 hidemeta = false
 +++

-The cobra effect and perverse incentives – Why there sometimes seem to be a few too

-many snakes in this gosh darn plane(t).
+Why there sometimes seem to be a few too many snakes in this gosh darn plane(t).

 Perverse incentives, also known as the cobra effect and not to be mixed up with perverted incentives, are incentives that seem have the opposite effect than the one intended.
 The